nuxeo-sandbox/nuxeo-cmis-sync/README.md

   * A field mapping
   * A permission mapping
 3. At any time later a document can be synchronized with its remote "sibling", fetching changes applied to the remote
-  * **IMPORTANT**: The local document fetches changes in the remote, it does not push any metadata, it is not a bi-way synchronization.
+  * **IMPORTANT**: The local document fetches changes in the remote, it does not push any metadata, it is not a bidirectional synchronization.

 The plugin contributes WebUI action buttons allowing a user to perform the initial importation, and — when needed — the individual updates.

 ### Technical Overview

 When importing a folder, the plugin adds a [`CMISSync`](nuxeo-cmis-sync-core/src/main/resources/OSGI-INF/CoreExtensions.xml) facet to the parent and to every imported child.
 This facet comes with a [`cmissync`](nuxeo-cmis-sync-core/src/main/resources/schema/cmissync.xsd) schema that gives information about the remote document linked to the local one (remote UID, URI, ...).

 ## Configuration / XML Contribution

 ### Overview

 The `connection` point of the `org.nuxeo.ecm.sync.cmis.service.CMISRemoteServiceComponent` component allows for configuring:

 * Information about the remote server (URL, login, ...)
+  * Any CMIS [Session Parameter](https://chemistry.apache.org/java/javadoc/org/apache/chemistry/opencmis/commons/SessionParameter.html) may be set via the `property` element
 * Mapping for document types:
   * Map the remote doc type to a local one
   * When no mapping is provided, the plugin uses `File` or `Folder`